JTan2231/castra/castra-core/docs/WORKSPACE.md

 # Castra Workspaces

 Castra keeps every project’s ephemeral runtime state inside a workspace rooted at a `.castra` directory.
-The workspace holds cached base images, bootstrap staging areas, Vizier metadata, and process bookkeeping so that `castra up`, `status`, `down`, and `clean` can coordinate without leaking state across runs.
+The workspace holds cached base images, bootstrap staging areas, session metadata, and process bookkeeping so that `castra up`, `status`, `down`, and `clean` can coordinate without leaking state across runs.
 This note documents how the workspace is picked, how `.castra`-prefixed paths resolve, and what lives under the directory during each phase of the lifecycle.

 When multiple workspaces are active, `castra status`, `castra ports`, and `castra down` (without `--config`) aggregate across all of them using the metadata recorded under `metadata/workspace.json`.
 Use `--workspace <id>` to target a single entry; IDs correspond to the `workspace.id` field captured in the metadata and rendered in the CLI headers.